mozilla/payments-service/docs/topics/api.rst

 Payment Methods
 ~~~~~~~~~~~~~~~

-This endpoint lets you retrieve saved `Braintree payment methods`_
+These endpoints let you work with `Braintree payment methods`_
-for the currently logged in user.
-After a user submits payment,
+for the currently signed in user.
-their method of payment (e.g. a credit card) is saved for future purchases.

 .. http:get:: /api/braintree/mozilla/paymethod/

+    Retrieve all of the user's saved `payment methods`_.
+    After a user submits payment, their method of payment
+    (e.g. a credit card) is saved for future purchases.

     **Request**